Spotlight

 Piecing Silk

-Early on I learned different ways to piece silk, mostly to use every bit of this precious material.
-I soon realized I enjoyed both the process and the result.
+Early on I learned different ways to piece silk, seeking mostly to use every bit of this precious material.
+I soon realized I enjoyed both the challenge and the result.
 Wool is like the glue.
-I am now gathering smaller and smaller pieces, and more of them.
+I am now gathering smaller and smaller fabric pieces, and more of them.
 I will always want to use even very small cut outs of my hand painted silk.
 It is becoming a thing.